eklavyajs/eklavyajs/README.md

-- 👋 Hi, I’m @eklavyajs
+- 👋 Hi, I’m Eklavya Sharma.
-- 👀 I’m interested in Web Technologies
+- 👀 I’m interested in Web Technologies.
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Blockchain.
-- 💞️ I’m looking to collaborate on Web Development Projects
+- 💞️ I’m looking to collaborate on Web Development Projects.
-- 📫 Reach me at twitter @eklavyajs
+- 📫 Reach me at twitter @eklavyajs.

 <!---
 eklavyajs/eklavyajs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.